Washington Redskins name opinion polls

 During the years of increasing awareness of the Washington Redskins name controversy, public opinion polls were part of the discussion about whether Native Americans found the term redskin insulting.
 Other polls gauged how the general public viewed the controversy.

 Two national political polls, the first in 2004 and another in 2016, were particularly influential.
 When a respondent identified themselves as Native American, these polls asked, "The professional football team in Washington calls itself the Washington Redskins.
-As a Native American, do you find that name offensive or doesn’t it bother you?".
+As a Native American, do you find that name offensive or doesn't it bother you?".
 In both polls, 90% responded that they were not bothered, 9% that they were offended, and 1% gave no response.
-These polls were widely cited by teams, fans, and mainstream media as evidence that there was no need to change the name of the Washington football team or the names and mascots of other teams.